mthorley/arduino-racktempcontroller/README.md

     analyseTrends(rs);
 };
 ```
-Thermos and fan configuration is created via [RackTempController::build method](src/RackTempController.cpp#L219) which enables any number of thermos or fans to be used.
+Thermos and fan configuration is created via [RackTempController::build()](src/RackTempController.cpp#L219) which enables any number of thermos or fans to be used.
 The OLED display class however, is fixed to specification above.

 ## Dependent libraries